I bet you’ve done it.

-Sometimes there’s a hot new development in your market that everyone’s talking about, and if you act quickly, you can use the opportunity to create a roundup on that topic.
+Sometimes there’s a hot new development in your market that everyone’s talking about (example: more and more people are working from home), and if you act quickly, you can use the opportunity to create a roundup on that topic.

 The advantages of using recent events is that experts will often have opinions they haven’t yet widely shared, and readers will also have an interest in the topic since it’s hot news.

 For instance, back in 2014, Google’s crackdown on guest blogging was big news.
 Going back to our example on “blog promotion,” here’s a possible question idea that could have tied into this news:

 “Google has recently cracked down on guest blogging.
 What are some ways that you promote your blog besides guest posting?”

 While jumping on a hot trend can allow you to capitalize on short-term interest in a topic, you may want to avoid topics that have a short shelf life if you want to get long-term traffic to your roundup post.